Sizzling Mickelson surges six ahead in Phoenix

 Birdies at the 13th, 15th, 16th, 17th and the par-four last gave Mickelson a scintillating back nine of five-under 31, leaving fellow American Brandt Snedeker (65) alone in second place at 18 under, a distant six strokes off the pace.

-In front of record crowds, Irishman Padraig Harrington fired the day's lowest score with a 63 to sit joint third at 16 under with American Ryan Moore (65).
+Irishman Padraig Harrington fired the day's lowest score with a 63 in front of record crowds of more than 179,000 to sit joint third at 16 under with American Ryan Moore (65).

+The highlight of Harrington's round was an eagle at the par-five 15th where he spectacularly struck a five-wood from 243 yards to nine feet.

+"It's a good club for me," the triple major winner said.
+"When I saw the pin set back right, I said, 'Look, I've got to take the chance of making eagle here to have any chance of catching Phil.'
+I felt good about my game today."

 (Reporting by Mark Lamport-Stokes in Los Angeles; Editing by Gene Cherry)